-Plains All American Pipeline Chairman Greg Armstrong said he was deeply sorry for the spill.
+Plains Chairman Greg Armstrong said he was deeply sorry for the spill.

 “We apologize for the damage that has been done to the wildlife and to the environment, and we’re very sorry for the disruption and inconvenience that it has caused the citizens and visitors of this area,” he said.

-Armstrong said Plains was given permission to work through the night on the cleanup.
+Armstrong said his company had been given permission to work through the night on the cleanup.